Frequently Asked Questions

 What documents do I need to gather before my advising appointment?

-For advising appointments, the following are needed:
+For all appointments (with the exception of pre-purchase advising), the following are needed:

 - Income documentation: paystubs from the past 30 days, proof of other income such as pensions, SSI, benefits, or other income.

 - Two months of bank statements from all accounts, all pages including blank pages, showing your name and address.